Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

 LocalGameManager::FixedUpdate(); // Update the game now that the inputs are set.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-I always use the RollbackManager to set the game's inputs, as it knows both local inputs and remotes.
-The rollback's GetLastPlayerInput method gives me a player's last input.
-If it's a remote player, then it gives me the last input received, assuming it hasn't changed.

 So now in the LocalGameManager's FixeUpdate, the PlayerManager can update players based on the inputs set for it.
 Here I'll show you the PlayerManager's Move method, which is just one of several player update methods: